+When it comes to cycling, especially for those longer rides comfort is key to making it a pleasant ride.
 Padded cycling shorts are designed to provide optimal comfort during your ride.
-A more comfortable undercarriage leads to better riding posture and an all round more enjoyable experience.
-Many cheap padded cycling shorts fall short of the mark and leave you less comfortable than before.
+A more comfortable undercarriage leads to better riding posture and an all-round more enjoyable experience.
+Many cheap padded cycling shorts fall short of the mark and leave you feeling pretty uncomfortable.

 - 4 Sportneer Men’s Bike Shorts